stardot/beebem-windows/README.txt

 Command Line Options
 --------------------

-The file name of a disc image can be passed to BeebEm on the command line and it will be run automatically.
-The name can include the full path or it can just be the name of a file in the 'DiscIms' directory.
+The file name of a disc image or a state file can be passed to BeebEm on the command line and it will be run automatically.
+The name can include the full path or it can just be the name of a file in the 'DiscIms' or 'BeebState' directory.

-If you create a shortcut to BeebEm.exe on your desktop and edit the properties (right click the icon) you can add a disc image name to the target box.
-Running the shortcut will then run the disc image.
+If you create a shortcut to BeebEm.exe on your desktop and edit the properties (right click the icon) you can add a disc or state file name to the target box.
+Running the shortcut will then run the file.

+You can also associate files with .ssd, .dsd or .uef extensions with BeebEm using Windows Explorer.
+Double clicking on one of these files will automatically run it in BeebEm.

 Debugger